-When I realised this I could begin a process of separating out feelings of worth that depend on others (feelings that come and go) and something much more reliable and permanent: my inherent worth as a human being.
+When I realised this I could begin a process of separating out feelings of worth that depend on others (feelings that come and go) and something much more reliable and permanent: my inherent worth as a human being – value that is not dependent upon others.
 Letting my need for approval from others go allowed me to begin to feel the truth that other people can’t reduce this inherent value.
 The problem of low self-esteem is the problem of having allowed ourselves to be convinced of a lie that says that the judgement of others is what defines our value.
 This relies upon a confusion of the idea of our value as human beings somehow being dependent upon other human beings assigning it to us; that it rests in the hands and eyes and and actions and opinions of others, and that this value needs to be given to you or awarded to you for recognition of something that you have done to delight or please others in some way.
 You get an A in your geometry test so you’re valuable, you get promoted so you’re valuable, you can afford a big car so you’re special, you get a PhD so you’re extra special.
 It is like saying one monkey is more valuable than another because he’s managed to grab more bananas for himself.

-This is the trap of giving the world the power to assign you your value by either performing well or acquiring a badge; a status symbol that says you deserve approval.
+This is the trap of giving the world the power to assign you your value by either performing well or acquiring a badge or behaving yourself; a status symbol that says you deserve approval.
 In the monkey’s case, it’s his bananas, and it always involves one monkey being up, and another down in the pecking order.
 It is a process that relies upon some people being elevated to the role of quasi-God (celebrities, Nobel Prize winners, billionaires etc) and some being lowered to the role of servant (the rest of us) waiting for crumbs from the master’s table; waiting to be awarded ‘freedom’ by a designated superior, whom we look to as a role model.

 Your Spiritual Path